 An editable area opens, where you can enter the text of your note.
 Then click Post to add the note on the script:

 Your posted note is displayed, along with your name and a timestamp.
 Anyone with edit access to the script can remove notes by clicking the remove icon .
 To close the note, simply click another part of the interface.

 When one or more notes are present, the note icon color is displayed in orange:

 Additional notes can be added using the same method described above.

 After making changes to a script, the script configuration saves automatically.
 To manually save the script, press

 Control+S (Windows or Linux) or

-The save status is displayed along the top of the script below the script name:
+The save status is displayed along the top of the script below the script name.
+These statuses are possible: